 Prognosis

 The prognosis of delusional disorder is better with treatment and medication compliance.
-Almost 50% of patients have a good response to medications; more than 20% of patients report a decrease in symptoms and less than 20% of patients report minimal to no change in symptoms.
+Almost 50% of patients have a good response to medication; more than 20% report a decrease in symptoms, and less than 20% report minimal to no change.
 Delusional disorder is usually a chronic condition, but when properly treated.
-A good prognosis is also related to higher social and occupational functioning, early-onset before age 30 years, female, sudden onset of symptoms, and short duration.[2]
+A good prognosis is also associated with higher social and occupational functioning, early onset before age 30 years, female sex, and a sudden onset of symptoms.[2]

 Complications